Access session | PRA for Desktop

 Multiple monitors

 BeyondTrust supports remote desktops configured to use multiple monitors.
 When you first connect to a remote desktop, you will see the primary monitor in the Screen Sharing tab.
-If additional monitors are configured, a Display icon will appear active in the Screen Sharing toolbar, and a Displays tab will appear in the bottom right corner of the console.
+If additional monitors are configured, a Display icon appears active in the Screen Sharing toolbar, and a Displays tab will appear in the bottom right corner of the console.

 Using the display icon